Developer: Respawn Entertainment

 Titanfall was a highly anticipated title for the Xbox One but disappointed everyone with an online-only component and no campaign.
-Titanfall 2 completely changed things around with a solid campaign and, better gameplay, and improved multiplayer.
+Titanfall 2 completely changed things around with a solid campaign, better gameplay, and improved multiplayer.

 The shooting in Titanfall 2 is satisfying with awesome weapons and various grenade types.
 The shooting was punchy with heads popping and limbs flying off.
 The action was intense and going from ground to the Titan kept things fresh and the entire campaign felt solid and entertaining.
 The boss fights were fun as well as each one was weaker against certain Titan loadouts which required strategy, usually not seen in shooters today.

 The visuals are stunning with fantastic lighting effects and highly detailed textures, a lot of time was put into this game and some love as well.
 I only thought some of the indoor environments were dull with too much sterile steel and blank walls, but the outdoor environments were awesome.
 The sound design was packed with explosions, crunches, and various action-oriented effects that made me feel like I was in a war.